 How is anthrax spread?

 Anthrax can cause different types of disease.
-A dermatological (skin) form of anthrax, most common in people that come in contact with the anthrax organism or its spores, causes local inflammation and the formation of black pustules on the skin.
-An intestinal form, which occurs when large numbers of organisms are ingested and the intestinal lining becomes inflamed, causes bloody diarrhea.
-A pneumonic form develops when large numbers of the anthrax organism or spores are inhaled into the lungs, causing pneumonia and respiratory problems.
+The most common type in people is the dermatological (skin) form that occurs in people that come into contact with the anthrax organism or its spores.
+It causes local inflammation and the formation of black pustules on the skin.
+An intestinal form, that occurs when large numbers of organisms are ingested, leads to inflammation of the intestinal lining and causes bloody diarrhea.
+A pneumonic form develops when large numbers of anthrax spores are inhaled into the lungs, causing pneumonia and respiratory problems.
 The infection can have a generalized form, affecting most or all body systems, including the brain.

 The rare cases reported in pet animals have usually been the intestinal form of anthrax, caused by eating infected meat.
 With this form, there is acute gastroenteritis with vomiting and diarrhea.
 The throat may be swollen and there may be visible swelling of the neck extending to the face and head.
 The tongue and lips may also be affected.
 Diagnosis is made by culturing the anthrax organism.